 Thankfully the car was safe to drive, but I could not bring it back the next day.
 I ended up bringing it back the following week.

-To their credit, Cal and his team spent two days replacing the water filter two more times.
+To their credit, Cal and his team spent two days replacing the water pump two more times.
 That was and still is the source of the noise.
 Cal even drove it home one night because he wanted to do a full test drive and see if the noise continued.
 When the sound persisted, they ended up calling General Motors and were told that the sound would eventually go away, maybe after 500 miles.

 The sound is still there, and I’m getting close to 500 miles.
 Oh yeah, and the air coming into the cabin now smells like burnt oil.

 Dear Cal’s, here’s a couple tips for the next time you have a new customer: